tiziaco/portfolio-website/README.md

 # portfolio-website
 Welcome to my portfolio website!
-This project showcases my skills and work using a dynamic web application built with Django and Bootstrap.
+This project showcases my skills and work using a dynamic web application built with Next.js and Aceternity UI.
 The site is designed to present my portfolio in a clean and user-friendly manner, leveraging Django for backend operations and Bootstrap for a responsive frontend.

 ## Features

-- **Dynamic Content**: Pages are dynamically generated based on data stored in a database.
+- **Dynamic Content**: Pages are dynamically generated based on data stored in a .ts files.
 This allows for easy updates and maintenance of portfolio items.
-- **Responsive Design**: Utilizing Bootstrap, the website is designed to be fully responsive, ensuring a seamless experience on both desktop and mobile devices.
+- **Responsive Design**: Utilizing Next.js, the website is designed to be fully responsive, ensuring a seamless experience on both desktop and mobile devices.
-- **Interactive UI**: Enhanced user experience with a modern and interactive interface, thanks to Bootstrap's extensive component library.
+- **Interactive UI**: Enhanced user experience with a modern and interactive interface, thanks to Aceternity UI's extensive components library.

 ## Technologies Used

-- **Django**: A high-level Python web framework that enables rapid development and clean, pragmatic design.
+- **Next.js**: A high-level Python web framework that enables rapid development and clean, pragmatic design.
 It handles the backend operations, data management, and server-side logic.
-- **Bootstrap**: A popular CSS framework for developing responsive and visually appealing front-end interfaces.
-It is used for styling and layout purposes.
-- **SQLite**: as the default database for storing and managing data.
 - **Docker**: Containerizes the application for consistent development and deployment environments.
 - **Nginx**: Configured as a reverse proxy to serve static files efficiently during deployment.